HaniehBaktash/CoffeeConnect_HCI84/README.md

-# CoffeeConnect Application
+# CoffeeConnect Application - Improved Version

 ## Description

-CoffeeConnect is a GUI application that helps users browse and filter a list of coffee options.
-The application provides filters such as minimum rating, name, and type of coffee.
-The coffee information is displayed next to its corresponding image for a better user experience.
+CoffeeConnect is a user-friendly GUI application designed to help coffee enthusiasts browse, filter, and order their favorite coffees from a diverse range of options.
+The application provides a seamless experience for users to explore various coffee options, apply filters, mark favorites, and place orders.

 ## Setup and Installation